University of California, Berkeley oak grove controversy: Response

 On June 24, 2008, the plaintiffs handed in their proposal for the final ruling, as requested by Judge Miller in her initial ruling.
-They argued that the plans for an athletic center should be canceled if the university can not show that they could retrofit the stadium while complying with the Alquist Priolo Special Studies Zone Act.
-The plaintiffs also state that the university should drop plans to hold non-football events at the stadium, as this would be the only way to prevent excessive noise and traffic congestion.
+They argued that the plans for an athletic center should be canceled if the university could not show that they could retrofit the stadium while complying with the Alquist Priolo Special Studies Zone Act.
+The plaintiffs also stated that the university should drop plans to hold non-football events at the stadium, as this would be the only way to prevent excessive noise and traffic congestion.

 The university asked Judge Miller on July 1, 2008, to lift a seventeen-month-old injunction preventing construction on the site of the grove, arguing that the university had satisfied all safety issues and was bearing severe economic hardship due to the delays.
 The plaintiffs argued that the injunction should only be lifted if the university could provide a lawful project.
 Judge Miller scheduled a hearing on July 17, 2008, to discuss the request.